-Some Montana sapphires from the Missouri River deposit undergo color change.
+Some Montana sapphires from the Missouri River deposit can show color change.
 Color change in these sapphires results from the trace element vanadium.
 Often, they appear blue in daylight and violet to purple in incandescent light.
 Pale colors shift from sky blue to lavender.

 Only about 2% of Yogo sapphires exhibit a deep purple color.
 Even more rarely, Montana produces a few rubies.
 Although sapphire and ruby are the same mineral - corundum - finding both in the same geological deposit is extremely rare.